-- 1 blog post had been viewed more than 171,000 times: A guide to ontology, epistemology, and philosophical perspectives for interdisciplinary researchers by Katie Moon and Deborah Blackman.
+- 1 blog post had been viewed almost 250,000 times: A guide to ontology, epistemology, and philosophical perspectives for interdisciplinary researchers by Katie Moon and Deborah Blackman.

 Additional information: Some information about the most popular blog posts can be found in the annual state-of-the-blog reviews.

 Technical note: These numbers are based on views via each blog post’s unique URL.
-These figures are underestimates of each blog post view, as blog posts can also be viewed via the home page, blog scroll or any page showing a list of posts as excerpts.
-From the beginning of January to end September 2021, 11% of views were not via the unique URL but instead via the home page, any page showing a list of posts as excerpts, or the blog scroll.
+These figures are underestimates of each blog post’s views, as blog posts can also be viewed via the home page, blog scroll or any page showing a list of posts as excerpts.
+From the beginning of January to the end of June 2022, 10% of views were not via the unique URLs but instead were via the home page, pages showing a list of posts as excerpts, or the blog scroll.

 Change over time

 There is a reasonably consistent schedule of publication, in line with the number of contributions submitted.
 A key aim is to increase visitors and views over time.
 Discussion between viewers and authors is encouraged through the comments section of each blog posts and another aim is to increase discussion over time.